SoftwareAG/c8y-releasenotes/content/release-10-18-0/platform-10-18-0.md

 <tr>
 <td>Authentication</td>
 <td>The performance of the first user requests sent after node restart has been improved.
-Prior to this change, there was an issue in rare cases where the number of all global roles in a tenant was close to but not exceeding 100, and many thousands of devices were concurrently trying to authorize MQTT connections on the restarted node.</td>
+Prior to this change, there was a rare issue where the number of all global roles in a tenant was close to but not exceeding 100, and many thousands of devices were concurrently trying to authorize MQTT connections on the restarted node.</td>

 <td>MTM-52049</td>
 <td>10.17.164.0</td>
 </tr>